 War and forgetfulness

-With war and Winston’s government, Randolph was passed over: his “explosive energy; his willingness to defy anybody, irrespective of their rank or position—were hindrances now.”
+With war and Winston’s government, Randolph was passed over: his “explosive energy; his willingness to defy anybody, irrespective of their rank or position—were hindrances” at Downing Street.
 As close as he came was the office of Chamberlain’s toady, the appeaser Horace Wilson.
 The day Churchill became prime minister, Wilson returned from lunch to find Randolph and Brendan Bracken on his office sofa, smoking huge cigars and glaring at him.
 Wilson fled, never to return.

 Bracken was immediately appointed Churchill’s Minister of Information.
 A longtime crony, he liked to fan the silly canard that he was Winston’s illegitimate son.
-Randolph, who was left to join the Army, loved Bracken but called him “my brother the bastard.”
+Randolph, who was left to join the Army, loved Bracken but called him, with wonderful duality, “my brother the bastard.”
 Randolph served bravely, in part with Yugoslav partisans.
-When his father told Marshal Tito he wished he was fighting at his side, Tito remonstrated: “But you have sent us your son,” and tears of emotion rolled down Winston’s cheeks.
+When his father told Marshal Tito he wished he was fighting at his side, Tito remonstrated: “But you have sent us your son!”
+Tears of emotion rolled down Winston’s cheeks.

 Decline, devotion, duty